Ghent Altarpiece

 The panels are organised in two vertical registers, each with double sets of foldable wings containing inner and outer panel paintings.
-The upper register of the inner panels represent the heavenly redemption, and include the central classical Deësis arrangement of God (identified either as Christ the King or God the Father), flanked by the Virgin Mary and John the Baptist.
+The upper register of the inner panels represents the heavenly redemption, and includes the central classical Deësis arrangement of God (identified either as Christ the King or God the Father), flanked by the Virgin Mary and John the Baptist.
 They are flanked in the next panels by angels playing music and, on the far outermost panels, the figures of Adam and Eve.
 The central panel of the lower register shows a gathering of saints, sinners, clergy, and soldiers attendant at an adoration of the Lamb of God.
 There are several groupings of figures, overseen by the dove of the Holy Spirit.
 The four lower panels of the closed altar are divided into two pairs; sculptural grisaille paintings of St John the Baptist and St John the Evangelist, and on the two outer panels, donor portraits of Joost Vijdt and his wife Lysbette Borluut; in the upper row are the archangel Gabriel and the Annunciation, and at the very top are the prophets and sibyls.
 The altarpiece is one of the most renowned and important artworks in European history.

 Art historians generally agree that the overall structure was designed by Hubert during or before the mid-1420s, probably before 1422, and that the panels were painted by his younger brother Jan.
-Yet, while generations of art historians have attempted to attribute specific passage to either brother, no convincing separation has been established, it may be that Jan finished panels begun by Hubert.
+Yet, while generations of art historians have attempted to attribute specific passages to either brother, no convincing separation has been established; it may be that Jan finished panels begun by Hubert.

 The altarpiece was commissioned by the merchant and Ghent mayor Jodocus Vijd and his wife Lysbette as part of a larger project for the Saint Bavo Cathedral chapel.
-The altarpiece's installation was officially celebrated on 6 May 1432.
-It was much later moved for security reasons to the principal cathedral chapel, where it remains.
+Its installation was officially celebrated on 6 May 1432.
+Much later, for security reasons, it was moved to the principal cathedral chapel, where it remains.